kpucci5/paichatbotembed/README.md

    <script>
      document.addEventListener('DOMContentLoaded', function() {
        initPersonalAIChatbot({
-         apiKey: 'YOUR_API_KEY',
-         domainName: 'YOUR_DOMAIN_NAME',
+         apiKey: 'user-api-key', // Enter your AI's API key
+         domainName: 'domain-name', // Enter the domain of your AI - the part that comes before '.personal.ai'
-         initialMessage: "Hi, I'm your AI assistant.
-How can I help you today?",
+         initialMessage: "Hi, how can I help you today?",  // Initial Message
-         aiAvatarUrl: 'URL_TO_AI_AVATAR',
-         userAvatarUrl: 'URL_TO_USER_AVATAR',
-         chatbotName: 'AI Assistant',
+         aiAvatarUrl: 'ai-image', // AI image URL
+         userAvatarUrl: 'user-image', // User image URL
+         chatbotName: 'AI', // Custom name for the AI
-         sendButtonColor: '#FF5733',
+         sendButtonColor: '#FF5733', // Custom color for the send button
-         messageIconColor: '#33FF57',
+         messageIconColor: '#33FF57', // Custom color for the message icon
-         initiatorPosition: 'bottom-right'
+         initiatorPosition: 'top-left', // Can be 'top-left', 'top-right', 'bottom-left', or 'bottom-right'
+         initialQuestion: "What would you like to know about our products?" // This is the first message displayed by the AI in the chatbot window
        });
      });
    </script>
    ```

-4. Replace `'YOUR_API_KEY'`, `'YOUR_DOMAIN_NAME'`, and other placeholder values with your specific details.
+4. Replace placeholder values with your specific details.

 5. Click "Save Changes" and then "Publish" your Webflow site to apply the changes.